Lady Elizabeth Finch-Hatton: Marriage

-From the society page of the day, Lady Elizabeth Finch-Hatton was quite a social butterfly, she attended and hosted balls, one of which was the ball she arranged for her three younger daughters:“Saint James Chronicle 10 May 1817 Lady Finch Hatton's Grand Ball – this elegant Lady opened Mansfield House, in Portland Place, on Thursday evening, with a ball and supper.
+From the society page of the day, Lady Elizabeth Finch-Hatton was quite a social butterfly, she attended and hosted balls, like 1805 ball at Eastwell Park, "Lady Elizabeth Hatton will give a splendid ball this evening, at her house in Kent; it will be attended by all elegance and fashion of the neighborhood".
+She would also arranged balls for her three younger daughters:“Saint James Chronicle 10 May 1817 Lady Finch Hatton's Grand Ball – this elegant Lady opened Mansfield House, in Portland Place, on Thursday evening, with a ball and supper.
 It was a juvenile party, for the express purpose of introducing the three accomplished Misses Hatton into the fashionable world.”
 Elizabeth seemed to have a close relationship with her brother the 3rd Earl of Mansfield, as he was frequently educated at Kenwood, he named his second daughter after Elizabeth.
 He would also allow Lady Elizabeth to host balls at Mansfield House, 37 Portland Place, the most luxurious house in the street, purchased by their father for a staggering £8,000 and furnished for £7,000 in 1778, a house they frequented growing up.
-The new Countess of Mansfield would also invite her to her balls.
+Her sister in law, the Countess of Mansfield would also invite her to her balls.

 In the early 1820s, Lady Elizabeth presented her daughter Emily as a debutante at Buckingham Palace to King George IV.
 Elizabeth was noted to be wearing a white satin gauze and a fawn color train with a headdress decorated with diamonds and feathers.
 Her daughter (Emily) wore a white tulle dress, richly embroidered with pearls and a train of blue silk with a pearl and feathers headdress, while her other daughter (Anna Maria) wore a net dress with pearls over white satin and an elegantly trimmed lilac train.

 Elizabeth died on 1 June 1825, at the age of 65 at 10 York Place, Edinburgh.

 Countess Henrietta Frederica's memorial at Scone Palace.
 Her father requested that when he died, his heart was to be reunited with her mother in this vase.